 Grades4 to 12

-In the ClassroomThe e-Card project series invites students to research a topic, write a persuasive letter to an individual they believe makes decisions that effect environment, then design and create an e-Card.
+In the ClassroomThe e-Card project series (found under Programs) invites students to research a topic, write a persuasive letter to an individual they believe makes decisions that effect environment, then design and create an e-Card.
 Have your students share their work on the e-Cards website and view what other students have created.